lschreib/DADA2-NF/Databases/GTDB/README.md

-This file was created based on the 'bac120_ssu_reps_r214.fna.gz' file available at the [GTDB FTP server](https://data.ace.uq.edu.au/public/gtdb/data/releases/).
+The databse file was was created based on the 'bac120_ssu_reps_r214.fna.gz' file available at the [GTDB FTP server](https://data.ace.uq.edu.au/public/gtdb/data/releases/).

 The fasta headers of the individual sequences were manipulated to follow the DADA2-compatible format, i.e. the were changed from: